Angelestrv/Angelestrv/README.md

     I love to learn new things and reinvent myself, now I am learning by my own new Programming Languages and improving my skills.

-    - 🌱 I’m currently learning C and French
+    - 🌱 I’m currently learning C, C++ and French
     - 🤩 I love meditation, music and movies!